RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

           - a law may discriminate against a State when it is justified, as in when it is reasonable, to do so.
       - Richardson v Forestry Commission (1988) 164 CLR 261
         - the challenged Commonwealth law prohibited certain activities, such as the felling of trees and excavations, in two forests in Tasmania.
-        - It was argued that this law discriminated against the Tasmanian Government, in freezing its use of 4.5 per cent of Tasmania’s land (most of which was Crown land).
+        - It was argued that this law discriminated against the Tasmanian Government, in freezing its use of 4.5 per cent of Tasmania's land (most of which was Crown land).
         - Held
           - the law did not have the anti-federal, impermissible purpose of singling out Tasmania, but instead had the purpose of protecting potential heritage sites which happened to be within Tasmania.
       - Re Australian Education Union; Ex parte Victoria (1995) 184 CLR 188, the impugned Commonwealth law prescribed a special regime for the resolution of certain types of industrial disputes